rugbyprof/5303-Adv-Database/Resources/02-Linux/README.md

 ### Adding Users

-- `useradd` is native binary compiled with the system. (only adds the user with nothing else!)
+- `useradd` is native binary compiled with the system (only adds the user with nothing else!).
-- `adduser` is more user friendly and interactive than its back-end useradd.
+- `adduser` is a more user friendly and interactive way to add a user.
-  - : adds a new user to your server as well as:
+  - It also:
     -   creates a directory for them in `/home`
     -   prompts for a password
     -   copies some files into the home directory to allow: